Valve Corporation: Dota intellectual property ownership

 Defense of the Ancients (DotA) was a landmark mod first released in 2003 that created the basis of the genre of multiplayer online battle arena (MOBA).
 It was originally developed by Kyle Sommer (who goes by the alias Eul) within Blizzard Entertainment's Warcraft III: Reign of Chaos via its world editor, and spawned several similar efforts, notably DotA-Allstars.
 While there had been several that contributed to DotA-Allstars, the project was managed primarily by Steve "Guinsoo" Feak, and later by "IceFrog".
 IceFrog was eventually hired by Valve in 2009, with the rights to the DotA intellectual property being sold to Valve the following year.
 Eul was also hired into Valve by 2010.
 Valve then subsequently filed trademarks towards a sequel to DotA, titled Dota 2.
 DotA-Allstars, LLC, a group of former contributors to the DotA-Allstars project, filed an opposing trademark in August 2010 to contest Valve's claim it owned the property rights.

 DotA-Allstars, LLC was eventually acquired by Blizzard to start development of Blizzard All-Stars.
 Blizzard took over the trademark challenge.
 The United States Patent & Trademark Office initially ruled in Valve's favor.
-By this point, Riot Games had hired Guinsoo to help develop their own MOBA, League of Legends.
-As with IceFrog, Feak transferred his rights to the Dota property to Riot, who in turn sold those to Blizzard.
-Blizzard filed a lawsuit against Valve to challenge Valve's ownership, pitting the rights assigned through IceFrog to Guinsoo at odds.
+By this point, Riot Games had hired Guinsoo to help develop its own MOBA, League of Legends.
+Feak transferred his rights to the Dota property to Riot, who in turn sold those to Blizzard.
+Blizzard filed a lawsuit against Valve to challenge Valve's ownership, pitting the rights assigned by Guinsoo at odds to those assigned to Valve by IceFrog and Eul.
 The case Blizzard Entertainment v.
 Valve Corporation was settled out of court in May 2012; Valve retained the right to use Dota commercially, while Blizzard reserved the right for fans to use Dota non-commercially.
 Blizzard changed the names of its own projects to remove the Dota term, and renamed Blizzard All-Stars as Heroes of the Storm.
 Valve's Dota 2 was released in 2013.

-In 2014, mobile developers Lilith and uCool released their games Dota Legends and Heroes Charge, respectively.
+In 2014, mobile developers Lilith and uCool released its games Dota Legends and Heroes Charge, respectively.
 Both were influenced by Dota and the sequels.
 In 2017, Valve and Blizzard took joint action against these companies, citing copyright issues related to the Dota names. uCool argued that the Dota games were a collective work and could not be copyrighted by anyone in particular, but the presiding judge, Charles R. Breyer, felt that, due to the trio's actions as maintainers of the Dota mods, they had a rightful copyright claim to this.
 Separately, Lilith and uCool argued that Eul had, in a forum post from September 2004, assigned an open-source copyright license to Dota, which would make Valve and Blizzard's copyright claims void.
 The case was later heard by a jury.